World Athletics C'ships 2025: Parul, Ankita fail to qualify for final in women's 3000m steeplechase

 Parul finishes 20th while Ankita finishes last among 35 athletes in women’s 3000m steeplechase.

-India’s Parul Chaudhary and Ankita Dahiya failed to make progress in the women’s 3000m steeplechase at the 2025 World Athletics Championships in Tokyo on Monday.
+India’s Parul Chaudhary and Ankita Dhyani failed to make progress in the women’s 3000m steeplechase at the 2025 World Athletics Championships in Tokyo on Monday.

 National record holder Parul, competing in Heat 2, finished ninth in her race and was placed 20th overall with a time of 9:22.24s.